Guides

 If the same device class keeps going missing or returning incomplete, the trail helps reveal the workflow problem instead of just the latest incident.

-For small teams, the best audit-trail software usually includes:
+For small teams, verify that the software can provide:

 If permissions are loose, history becomes harder to trust.
 Use: Role-Based Permissions in Inventory Systems: What’s Safe.